TO MAKE EVERYONE MORE GREEN

 I have a forced-air furnace for my small condo.

 Electricity is needed to run the fan whenever it is either heating or

 Electricity is the power used for any cooling I do.

-(I have not used my AC for the last four summers.)
+(I have not used my AC for the last eight summers.)

 which is another story.